aixnr/razor/README.md

 Explanation

 * `Heatermap.plotter()` requires the `size_scale` to scale the marker, default is `500`.
-It also accepts `feature_order` parameter to customize the positioning of labels on the x- and y-axis, overriding the automatic sorting.
+* It also accepts `feature_order` parameter to customize the positioning of labels on the x- and y-axis, overriding the automatic sorting.
+This `feature_order` can also be used to exclude columns that are present in the dataframe during plotting.
-* Currently, `spearman` and `pearson` methods are supported for calculating the R value.
+* Currently, `spearman` and `pearson` (default) methods are supported for calculating the R value.
-* The `shape` paramater is passed to the `marker` parameter, where `s` is square, `o` is circle, etc. Refer to Matplotlib documentation.
+* The `shape` paramater is passed to the `marker` parameter, where `s` is square, `o` is circle, etc. Refer to Matplotlib documentation for list of available shapes.
 * For `colorbar()` function, `scale_spacing` refers to the number of y-tick spacings.

+As an additional note regarding to cleaning data, consider performing log-transformation (i.e. transform data into log2 or log10-based) prior to using parametric statistical test.
+Check the values afterwards with Shapiro-Wilk test or run a Q-Q plot so see the *normality* of the data.

-Special handling: dealing with outliers with robust scaling and winsorization.
+Special handling: dealing with outliers using robust scaling and winsorization.
 Sometimes, the data could have outliers that could nudge the p-value towards significance and strong R value in either direction.
 To deal with this annoying situation, scaling the values and performing winsorization might help.
 The code block below taken from my A-039 analysis on human IgG multiplex data.

 ```python
 from scipy.stats.mstats import winsorize